kozlov-dmit/istio-visual/README.md

 # Istio Route Explorer (Java Edition)

 Istio Route Explorer is a Spring Boot 3 / Java 21 service that reads Kubernetes and Istio resources in a namespace, builds a routing graph, and serves it through both a JSON API and an interactive web UI.
 Supply a kubeconfig path when running locally to connect to your cluster.
-The UI lets you inspect every node/edge and see the raw configuration behind it.
+The UI now renders container-level packet routes: application containers, their Istio sidecars, and external services are visualised so you can follow how traffic moves inside the namespace and to outbound dependencies.

 ## Build & Run Locally